nthnluu/aether/examples/horoscope/README.md

 ```

 ## Install and run your service
 One of the main advantages of Aether is a small `main.go` file.
-Typically, your `main.go` file would be fairly large, but Aether modules abstract away much of the configuration you typically would need to do yourself.
+Typically, your `main.go` file would be fairly large, but Aether modules abstract away much of the configuration you typically would need to do in `main.go`.
 Through Aether modules, configuration is coupled with the module that requires it.
 By installing modules on your server (via the `configure` function), Aether will configure your modules individually when your server is run.

 ```go=
 package main